mInzamamMalik/google-app-engine-flask-hello-world/readme.md

-# deploy on google app rngine
+# deploy on Google App Engine

 `gcloud config set app/cloud_build_timeout 900` (seconds) to increase buildtime limit in flex env, this will not work in standard env, default value 600seconds